A detailed guide about regulating stablecoins.

 The high risk management standards would limit many stablecoin issuers and lending platforms from entering the market.

-Stablecoin regulation has been a major discussion in financial markets for some time now and is bound to happen at some point.
-As you have seen, the regulation would bring different changes in the industry.
+Stablecoin regulation has been a major discussion in the financial markets for some time now and is bound to happen at some point.
+As you have seen, the regulation would bring different changes to the industry.
 Fortunately, the advantages outweigh the disadvantages.
 Therefore, it is clear that regulating stablecoins would improve the industry by far.
-However, over-regulation would also be problematic.
+However, overregulation would also be problematic.